Flannery O’Connor’s Farm Estate

-Southern Gothic writer Flannery O’Connor lived on her grand Milledgeville farm estate, along with her mother, Regina Cline O’Connor, in the final 13 years of the writer’s life.
+Southern Gothic writer Flannery O’Connor (1925-1964) lived at her grand Milledgeville farm estate, along with her mother, Regina Cline O’Connor, in the final 13 years of the writer’s life.
 She passed away at the age of 39 due to Lupus.
 You can read information about visiting the home at andalusiafarm.org.
 Read detailed information about the author and her work at georgiaencyclopedia.org.

-Many of O’Connor’s best-known works were completed while living at Andalusia, including Wise Blood (1952), A Good Man Is Hard To Find (1955), and The Violent Bear It Away (1960).
+Many of Flannery O’Connor’s best-known works were completed while living at Andalusia, including Wise Blood (1952), A Good Man Is Hard To Find (1955), and The Violent Bear It Away (1960).

 Several award-winning books of O’Connor’s work were published after she passed away, from the 1960s to the 2000s, including Everything That Rises Must Converge, Mystery and Manners, The Complete Stories, A Habit of Being, and A Prayer Journal.
 (You can read the 10-page story of Everything That Rises Must Converge at the website of Thomas Aquinas College at thomasaquinas.edu.)

 Also see our page about Flannery O’Connor’s childhood home at Flannery O’Connor Childhood Home in Savannah.